modula3/cm3/m3-sys/m3cc/gcc/gcc/config/sparc/sparc.md

 		      (pc)
 		      (label_ref (match_operand 2 "" ""))))]
   ""
-  "*
 {
   return output_cbranch (operands[1], operands[2], 2, 1,
 			 final_sequence && INSN_ANNULLED_BRANCH_P (insn),
 			 ! final_sequence, insn);
-}"
+}
   [(set_attr "type" "branch")
    (set_attr "branch_type" "fcc")])

-;; Sparc V9-specific jump insns.
+;; SPARC V9-specific jump insns.
 None of these are guaranteed to be ;; in the architecture.

 ;; There are no 32 bit brreg insns.